04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 When it comes to your belt, most shooters agree that that’s the fastest way to grab a fresh mag.
 So it’s definitely recommended to have some sort of fast mag pouches on your belt.

 As for your front panel that’s quite a different story, because you sometimes just don’t want to risk losing any magazines by doing certain movements.
-So, most use Velcro or elastic band pouches to have a secure retainment, but that gives a lack of speed for doing a reload.
+So, most use Velcro or elastic retained pouches to have a secure retainment, but that gives a lack of speed for doing a reload.

 Besides that, also the orientation of your mags usually brings up quite some discussion on what’s best.
 But it depends on factors like, how you reload and what your dominant side is.